floweredscarf/su25/projects/byow/index.md

 #### Ambition Score

 12 points of your project score will be based on features of your choosing, which we call your "ambition score".
 These will be evaluated as a part of the checkoff.
 The big idea is that beyond the base requirements of this project, we want you to try to polish your product a bit more and add some cool features.
 Below is a list of features worth either 8 points (primary feature) or 4 points (secondary feature).
 From these two categories, you are required to implement at least one primary feature in order to get full credit.
 You can get half credit on an ambition feature.
 This "ambition" category is only worth 12 points.
 If you do 14 points worth, you do not get extra credit.
 However, feel free to add as many features as you'd like if you have the time and inclination.

+If you do not complete a primary feature, your ambition score will be capped at 4 points.

 **Your project must still meet the basic requirements described above!** For example, if you allow the user to use mouse clicks, the project should still allow keyboard based movement!